-Academic Accommodations "Freedom of Information & Privacy" Act It is the student's responsibility to request academic accommodations.
-If you are a student with a documented disability who may require academic accommodation and have not registered with the Disability Resource Centre, please contact their office at 220-8237.
-Students who have not registered with the Disability Resource Centre are not eligible for formal academic accommodation.
-You are also required to discuss your needs with your instructor no later than fourteen (14) days after the start of this course.
-Assignments and/or portfolios returned to a class: those not picked up by students will be retained by G.S.E.A. for three months from the date of posting of final grades, and then confidentially shredded.
+Academic Accommodations "Freedom of Information & Privacy" Act who may require academic accommodation and have not registered Assignments and/or portfolios returned to a class: those not picked up by students will be retained by G.S.E.A. for three months from the date of posting of final grades, and then confidentially shredded.
 Final Examinations: these will be retained by G.S.E.A. for one year from the end of the month in which the exam period falls, and then confidentially shredded.